Age limit: Have we hit a ceiling for longevity? Not so fast, some experts say

 "If you leave out the U.S., then the rest of these countries are steadily seeing improvements in life expectancy."

 The globale $62 billion anti-aging market suggests plenty of people want to extend their lifespan, and changes in longevity impact the way we work, retire, and care for our aging populations.
 Increases in longevity have slowed in many high-income countries in the past couple of decades, but other researchers asked to comment on the study said life spans are expected to continue to grow, even if it’s at a slower rate.
-Since 1960, life expectancy in these countries has improved by about six years per decade, said John Bongaarts of the Population Council in New York City, who was not involved in the study.
+Since 1960, life expectancy in these countries has improved by an average of one year every six years, said John Bongaarts of the Population Council in New York City, who was not involved in the study.

 One exception is the U.S., which has experienced decreases in life expectancy in recent years, an outlier among other wealthy nations.
 This could be in part due to co-occurring obesity, drug overdose, and maternal mortality crises that don’t happen in other countries at the same rate.